tewhatuora/fhir-openapi-converter/README.md

 To compile the FSH files in the `example-artifacts/input` folder, run `sushi example-artifacts`.
 This will update the output files in the `example-artifacts/fsh-generated` folder.
 To run the tool using these artifacts, run `./src/cli.js --inputFolder ./example-artifacts`

+Once compiled, `yarn dev` can be used to run the tool in development.

+To render the generated output in a Swagger UI, you can run `yarn view`.
+This will reload on changes to the output files.

 ## Releases

 Prerelease command: